 Drop for Non-Payment

-Some of the affiliate institutions drop students for non-payment if fees are unpaid prior to the first day of class.
+Some institutions may drop students for non-payment if fees are not paid by the deadline.

 Drop or Withdrawal for Non-Attendance